 Nancy joined IntrinXec in February 2016.
 She is a life-long communications professional who has worked as an editor, reporter, and photographer in the newspaper industry, for a public radio corporation, as a freelance writer, and at a large Catholic church.

 She moved to Minnesota in 1993 with her husband Mike and their two sons when he transitioned from the U.S. Army to the Minnesota Army National Guard.
 As an Army wife, Nancy has had the opportunity to put her communications skills to work in many different locations, including Michigan, North Carolina, Alabama, South Korea, Hawaii, and Minnesota.
 She is also a published author of “Images of America – Savage,” which is one of a series of community history books published by Arcadia Publishing.
 Her book focuses on the city of Savage, Minn., which was made famous by Dan Patch, a pacer who set the record for the fastest mile by a harness horse (1:55) in 1906 at the Minnesota State Fair.

 Nancy is a native of Kalamazoo, Mich., and graduated with cum laude honors from Western Michigan University with a Bachelor of Science degree in communication and journalism.
-She and her husband Mike have two married sons and four grandchildren.
+She and her husband Mike have two married sons and six grandchildren.
 They are both involved in several community organizations in their hometown of Burnsville, Minn., primarily with the Burnsville Beyond the Yellow Ribbon (BTYR) organization.
 They are also Eucharistic Ministers at Mary, Mother of the Church.